How and When Can I Change Car Insurance Coverage or Limits on My Policy?

 Consider the Cancellation Fees

 If you decide to switch your auto insurance coverage altogether, inquire about cancelation fees.
 Ideally, the term will be on the verge of expiration so there will not be cancellation charges.
 However, if you decide to cancel your auto insurance policy prior to the end of the policy term, there will likely be a cancellation charge of some sort.
 It should be possible to schedule the date of cancellation to match that of the effective start date of the new auto insurance coverage.
-This way, there is not a lapse in insurance.
+This way, there is no lapse in insurance.
 Be sure to obtain confirmation the auto insurance policy is canceled and will not be renewed automatically.
 If you switch to a new auto insurance provider in the middle of the term, you just might be entitled to a considerable premium refund based on the nuances of your payment plan.

-You are Free to Alter Coverages and Limits as Desired
+You Are Free to Alter Coverages and Limits as Desired

 Oftentimes, people simply assume their auto insurance coverages and limits are locked into place for a full year or six months as this is the period during which the insurance is provided.
 However, the little-known truth is you can alter your auto insurance policy limits and coverages as often as desired.
 As long as your auto insurance provider is willing to make the requested adjustments to your policy at the point in time at which you request those adjustments, your policy can be amended.
 However, there may be a limit to the number of policy alterations you can make in a given period of time.
 Check with your auto insurance provider to determine if there are any caps to the number of coverage/limit changes you can make in a certain billing cycle.